harryhopkins/documents/doc/Developing-Step-By-Step-Angular.md

         }
     }

-We derived test class from **AppTestBase**.
-AppTestBase class initializes all system, creates an in-memory fake database, seeds initial data (that we created before) to database and logins to application as admin.
-So, this is actually an **integration test** since it tests all server-side code from entity framework mapping to application services, validation and authorization.
+We derived the test class from **AppTestBase**.
+The AppTestBase class initializes the system, creates an in-memory fake database, seeds initial data (that we created before) to the database and logs into to application as admin.
+So, this is actually an **integration test** since it tests all server-side code ranging from entity framework mapping to application services, validation and authorization.

-In constructor, we get (resolve) an **IPersonAppService** from **dependency injection** container.
-It creates the **PersonAppService** class with all dependencies.
+In the constructor, we get (resolve) an **IPersonAppService** from the **dependency injection** container.
+It creates the **PersonAppService** class with all of the dependencies.
 Then we can use it in test methods.

-Since we're using [xUnit](http://xunit.github.io/), we add **Fact** attribute to each test method.
-In the test method, we called **GetPeople** method and checked if there are **two people** in the returned list as we know that there were 2 people in **initial** database.
+Since we're using [xUnit](http://xunit.github.io/), we add the **Fact** attribute to each test method.
+In the test method, we called the **GetPeople** method and checked to see if there are **two people** in the returned list as we know that there are 2 people in **initial** database.

 Let's run the **all unit tests** in Test Explorer and see if it works: